praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 Server-side Data Storage is storing the data on the server.
 ##### localStorage
-LocalStorage is limited to about 5MB and can contain only strings.
-The Local Storage allows web applications to store data locally within the user's browser.
+- The Local Storage allows web applications to store data locally within the user's browser.
 It is a Storage Object.
 Data can be stored in the form of key-value pairs.
+- Local storage data never expires
+- Local Storage can store up to 5 to 10 MB of data

 `localStorage.setItem("Key", "Value");`
 `localStorage.getItem("Key");`